Mark Morrison: Personal life

+In October 2022, Morrison bought a house in Florida, paying $2 million in cash.
+He bought a second home in Palm Beach Gardens, Florida in December 2023.

 Legal issues

 Morrison has faced various criminal charges during his career, including a 1997 conviction for attempting to bring a firearm aboard an airliner, for which he served three months in jail just as his hit song "Return of the Mack" began rising up the US Billboard charts.
 In 1998, he failed to appear in court on charges of possessing an offensive weapon, choosing to instead fly to Barbados.
 He was arrested and remanded into custody upon his return to the United Kingdom.
 He was later cleared of the offensive weapon charge.

 He was convicted of affray for his part in a brawl resulting in one fatality and sentenced to community service.
 Morrison later was incarcerated in Wormwood Scrubs for a year for paying a lookalike (Gabriel Maferika) to perform his court-appointed community service in his stead, while Morrison himself went on tour.
 While in prison, Morrison reportedly converted to Islam and attempted to change his name to Abdul Rahman.
 Also in 1998, Morrison was banned from driving for six months and fined £1,380 after twice being caught driving without a licence.

 In 2002, Morrison was arrested on suspicion of kidnapping and car theft.
 He was released on bail, but a policeman was later arrested on suspicion of taking a bribe from Morrison in return for his release.
 Morrison failed to appear in court to face the charges and a warrant was issued for his arrest.

 In 2004, he was arrested and spent a night in custody, after a fracas in which a platinum and diamond medallion was snatched from around his neck during a confrontation at a Leicester nightclub.

 In 2009, Morrison was arrested for an assault in London.